vorosh1loff/Burger-House/README.md

-# Burger-House
+# Burger House

-This project I make in intensive from ITLogia
+This application was developed using the Angular framework during an intensive course from ITLogia!

+You can look it <a href="https://vorosh1loff.github.io/burgers/" target="_blank">here</a>